A dictionary of English slang and colloquialisms

 back to the top

-General English slang and comparative English-American language dictionaries:
+General English slang and comparative English-American language dictionaries and resources:

 • The English/American dictionary - brought to you by Brit Mike Etherington who has himself lived in Texas for two years; the site has pages on people, motoring, around the house, food and drink and a general slang section.
 Also, now available for purchase, the book "The Best of British (The American's guide to speaking British)" by Mike Etherington.